 Erin Morgan Gore has dedicated her career to helping great leaders propel purpose-driven growth.
-At SYPartners, she’s partnered with leadership at Starbucks, the Schultz Family Foundation, Georgetown University, Girl Effect, and others, to use creativity and human-centered approaches to elevate strategies and potential.
+At SYPartners, she’s partnered with leadership at Starbucks, the Schultz Family Foundation, Georgetown University, Chief, NBCU, Girl Effect, and others, to use creativity and human-centered approaches to elevate strategies and potential.

 Erin has written extensively on innovation and strategy for publications including the Stanford Social Innovation Review, and teaches graduate courses on strategy as an Adjunct Professor at Columbia University.
-Her work has been featured in The New York Times, Fast Company, HuffPost, and The Washington Post, among others, and, in 2014, she received the Fast Company Innovation by Design Award.
+Her work has been featured in The New York Times, Fast Company, and The Washington Post, among others, and her work received the Fast Company Innovation by Design Award in 2014.

 Erin has an Economics degree from The Wharton School, and an English degree from the University of Pennsylvania, where she graduated Magna Cum Laude.
 She holds a Masters degree in Development Studies from the University of Cambridge.